TaitoUnited/taito-cli/docs/tutorial/05-remote-environments.md

 taito open client:prod         # Open application GUI
 ```

 CI/CD deploys database migrations automatically, but not any data.
-You can manually import data from any sql file with `taito db import:test FILE`.
+You can manually import data from any sql file with `taito db import:prod FILE`.
 You should not use `taito init:prod` command with a live production environment that already contains some important data.

 > At this point your production environment already exists.
-However, before releasing it to the real end-users, you might want to do some additional tasks that are explained in chapter [9.
-Production setup](#09-production-setup).
+However, before releasing it to the real end-users, you might want to do some additional tasks that are explained in chapter [10.
+Production setup](/tutorial/10-production-setup).

 ### 5.5.
 Create canary environment